ChrizZhuang/3D_particle_simulator/README.md

 conda activate [your_python_environment];
 jupyter notebook 3D_Visualization.ipynb
 ```
-In the 3rd block of 3D_Visualization.ipynb, please specify the filename of your results in the results directory and the cbrtN which is the number of particle in each dimension(including the fixed ones).
+In the 3rd block of 3D_Visualization.ipynb, please specify the filename of your results in the results directory and cbrtN which is the number of particle in each dimension(including the fixed ones).
 Then run the whole code and you can see the results at the bottom of this file.

-### Adding tests
-* in `test/run_tests.cpp`, you can add any additional tests
-* we have provided more new examples:
-  `test_LatticeParticleForce.cpp, etc.`
-* the build / run instructions above should then run your additional tests